Nia DaCosta: 2009–2017

-Candyman
+2018–2023

 DaCosta was chosen to helm what was described as a spiritual sequel to the original Candyman (1992) in 2018.
 The film returned to the Chicago neighborhood of the first film.
 The film was produced by Jordan Peele through Monkeypaw Productions, with Peele citing the original as "a landmark film for Black representation in the horror genre".
-Yahya Abdul-Mateen II starred in the film, with Tony Todd returning as the film's titular villain, and Teyonah Parris and Nathan Stewart-Jarrett co-starring.
+DaCosta explains that for Candyman, it was much easier to tell the story because the people to experience these issues are the ones sharing the story.
+Yahya Abdul-Mateen II starred in the film, with Tony Todd returning as the film's titular villain, and Teyonah Parris, and Nathan Stewart-Jarrett co-starring.
 Production began in the spring of 2019, and wrapped the following September.
-Universal Pictures released the film theatrically on August 27, 2021 and received positive reviews.

-The Marvels
+The original teaser trailer was released on June 17, 2021.
+Universal Pictures released the film theatrically on August 27, 2021, and received positive reviews.
+DaCosta was intent on not depicting the everyday horrors committed against black people.
+Her priority was to inflict psychological terror and steer clear of current event depictions.
+Candyman (2021) was set to be released during the Black Lives Matter movement.
+While working on the Top Boy series in London she learned that she was on Peele's shortlist to direct the film, and she became the first African-American female director to have a film debut at the top of the box office.

-In August 2020, DaCosta was hired to direct the upcoming Marvel Studios film The Marvels, the sequel to Captain Marvel (2019), after having initially approached them with a Fantastic Four / X-Men crossover movie.
-It is currently scheduled to be released on July 28, 2023.
-This is set to be the first Marvel film directed by an African American woman.
+In August 2020, DaCosta was hired to direct the Marvel Studios film The Marvels, the sequel to Captain Marvel (2019), after having initially approached them with a Fantastic Four / X-Men crossover movie.
+It was released on November 10, 2023.
+She is the fourth woman to direct a Marvel film behind Anna Boden, Cate Shortland, and Chloé Zhao.
+She is the youngest director and first African American woman to have directed a Marvel film.

-Awards and nominations
+The Marvels debuted to $46.1 million, topping the box office and marking the best opening figure ever for a black female director, but also marked the lowest opening weekend total ever for an MCU film.
+It is the first box-office bomb and the lowest-grossing film of the MCU franchise, falling short of an estimated break-even point of $439.6 million.
+Deadline Hollywood calculated the net losses of the film to be $237 million, when factoring together expenses and revenues.
+Despite this, it surpassed A Wrinkle in Time (2018) to become the highest-grossing film directed by a Black woman.
+The film received mixed reviews.
+Abby Olcese, for Paste, thought that "DaCosta's assured, efficient direction" was an example of what the MCU could have been if the franchise "hadn't gotten bogged down by gloopy effects and overblown lore".
+In contrast, James Mottram of NME felt that the film "never musters the same level of engagement" as DaCosta's Candyman even with "a script that is chock full of good lines and a cast of willing participants".